Travel Route 66 from Tucumcari to Santa Fe

 Included in this road trip are some of our favorite places and scenes along the Mother Road.
 This segment includes all of the best of Route 66, including drivable sections, ghost towns, classic motels and famous roadside attractions.

-Heading westbound the route traveled through these places:
+Heading westbound Route 66 in 1926 traveled through these places:

 - Tucumcari ... quaint motels like the Blue Swallow and murals